chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

-# Known Addresses Indexer
+# Known Addresses Service

 ## Overview

-The Known Addresses indexer provides a system for storing, managing, and retrieving labeled blockchain addresses across Substrate networks.
-Unlike other indexers that consume data from the Block Stream indexer, the Known Addresses service functions as an independent enrichment service that maps cryptographic addresses to human-readable labels and metadata.
+The Known Addresses service provides a system for storing, managing, and retrieving labeled blockchain addresses across Substrate networks.
+It functions as a standalone service that maps cryptographic addresses to human-readable labels and metadata.
+The service stores data in the database that is accessed directly by the API layer (REST or MCP), not by other indexers.
 It offers the following key features:

 - **Address labeling** for improved readability and identification
 - **Metadata management** including source tracking and categorization